symfony/symfony-docs/security/custom_authenticator.rst

 .. versionadded:: 5.2

-    Starting with Symfony 5.2, the custom authenticator is automatically registered as entry point if it implements ``AuthenticationEntryPointInterface``.
+    Starting with Symfony 5.2, the custom authenticator is automatically registered as an entry point if it implements ``AuthenticationEntryPointInterface``.

     Prior to 5.2, you had to configure the entry point separately using the ``entry_point`` option.
 Read :doc:`/security/entry_point` for more